dylanpieper/ShinySurveyJS-Template/readme.md

 If the `tokens` table does not exist yet, the app will automatically create it.
 The app will also generate tokens for each survey and store them in the database.

-To prevent user load, the asynchronous setup process, which runs independently from the main application, is randomly assigned a time delay between 1 and 10 seconds before running.
-The worker runs in the background when the app is initialized and will not interfere with the user experience, similar to how a background download continues while you browse other websites.
+To prevent user load, the asynchronous setup process, is randomly assigned a time delay between 1 and 10 seconds before running.
+The worker runs in the background when the app is initialized and will not interfere with the user experience.

 2. Access survey with URL query parameters:
     -   Without tokens (same as JSON file name): `/?survey=name`